PhilipGriffith/AHPy/README.md

 1. First, we create a dictionary of pairwise comparisons using the values from the matrix above.<br>
 2. We then create a Compare object, initializing it with a unique name and the dictionary we just made.
 We also change the precision and random index so that the results match those provided by Saaty.<br>
-3. Finally, we can print the Compare object's target weights and consistency ratio to see the results of our analysis.
+3. Finally, we print the Compare object's target weights and consistency ratio to see the results of our analysis.

 Brilliant!